 “With forever free users, they blog about us, and we get to market to them.
 We do on-site notifications, newsletters, and actually, some of them actually convert after even a long time as free users.”

 This type of freemium is quite popular with computer games as well as mobile apps we come across daily.
-The name is self-explanatory—you offer an app for free and charge for in-app purchases and add-ons to provide users with a better experience or bring extra value.
-A paid sticker on Viber or an extra weapon in the World of Tanks could be a great example of an in-app purchase.
+The name is self-explanatory — you offer an app for free and charge for in-app purchases and add-ons to provide users with a better experience or bring extra value.
+A paid sticker on Viber or an extra weapon in World of Tanks could be a great example of an in-app purchase.

-Sales are usually physiologically motivated, like computer games addiction, high loyalty toward a company (I used to buy lingots at Duolingo just because I appreciate the great work they’ve done with the app), or an impeccable value of the add-on, like Skype’s paid option to make calls via a landline.
+Sales are usually physiologically motivated, like computer games addiction, high loyalty toward a company (I used to buy lingots at Duolingo just because I appreciate the great work they’ve done with the app), or an impeccable value of the add-on.

 This strategy was adopted by Zendesk.
 However, they’ve changed their tactics with time and you can see the price for their basic version had gone up to $5 per user which looks like a regular free trial now.
 My wild guess is that the number of starter plans was growing rapidly so they had to raise the bar.
 I’m still waiting for an official answer from their representatives as this option seems very attractive to me.